diferma0151/sample_repo/developers/CommonSignals.md

 # Common Qt Signals

-This page describes Qt signals commonly used in our code briefly.
+This page briefly describes Qt signals commonly used in our code.

 ## Repository

 * `configChanged()` - user/repository config changed
-* `repositoryChanged()` - repository metadata cahnged
+* `repositoryChanged()` - repository metadata changed
-* `repositoryDestroyed()` - repository has been removed from file-system
+* `repositoryDestroyed()` - repository has been removed from file-system (won't be emitted on Windows because open files cannot be removed)
 * `workingDirectoryChanged()` - parent revision of working directory changed
 * `workingBranchChanged()` - current named branch changed